Miniature Cows

 Wilma

 This girl is new to our herd as of January 2025.
 She's supposedly a white park, but her tri-colors have me stumped!
 She's bred to a small white park bull for a fall calf, and she's in with Ryder just in case.
-Either way, she has a striking crop of red hair, and I'm so excited to see what comes next for her!
+Either way, she has a striking crop of red hair, and I'm so excited to see what comes next for her with a Fall 2025 calf!

 Wrenn

 New to our ranch in January 2025, this girl is a lowline cross.
-She'micro mini and the smallest mature girl we have next to Tink the beltie.
-She's bred to either a mini jersey or a mini white park for a fall calf.
+She's micro mini and the smallest mature girl we have next to Tink the beltie.
+She's bred to either a mini jersey or a mini white park for a Fall 2025 calf.
 I mean, I don't even know what to do with her, she's so tiny!

 BBR Peanut